docsforadobe/after-effects-scripting-guide/docs/text/textdocument.rst

 The layer coordinates from a paragraph (box) Text layer's anchor point as a [width, height] array of pixel dimensions.

 .. warning::
-   Throws an exception if ``boxText`` does not return true for the Text layer.
+   Throws an exception if :ref:`boxText<TextDocument.boxText>` does not return true for the Text layer.

 **Type**